 2. Wear sneakers.
 Sneakers are not a wise choice for either sex, especially when it comes time to perform your classical piece.
 Bouncing around the floor in spongy multi-colored footwear tends to put a dent in the gravitas warranted by such roles as Hamlet, Henry IV, Queen Margaret etc. Not only are solid, comfortable shoes more grounding, you’ll look better.

 5. Be the mayor.
 See all those big squeeze bottles of antiseptic gel on the auditors’ tables?
-Those are hints that late January is the height of flu season and most people don’t really want to shake a thousand hands in a forty-eight hour period.
+Those are hints that late January is the height of flu season.
+Most people don’t really want to shake a thousand hands in a forty-eight hour period.
 Shake hands only if offered by the other side.

 The good news is that you can break all of the above (except perhaps for #5) and if they want you, they want you.
-However, the acceptance rate at top programs is one to two percent, so just do your very best, and let it be.
+However, the acceptance rate at top programs is one to two percent, so just do your very best.

 Brian O’Neil is an acting career coach, consultant, and audition coach.
 A former agent and personal manager, O’Neil is also the best-selling author of “Acting As a Business: Strategies for Success”.
 Although he lives in New York City, Brian teaches at virtually every advanced actor training program in the country.
 His credits include The Juilliard School.
 For more information about Brian, please visit http://www.actingasabusiness.com.